*This post may contain affiliate links. Please read our disclosure for more information

 Derek and Amy Cobia of The Frugal RVer didn’t use a schoolbus at first….when they sold their home and got rid of their belongings, they bought a large 5th wheel RV with a pick-up truck to go with it.
 They hoped to save money and travel, but soon realized it wasn’t going to happen with such a big rig.

-“After living in it for a year we realized we weren’t cutting as much costs as we wanted and we weren’t traveling,” said Amy.
+“After living in it for a year we realized we weren’t cutting as many costs as we wanted and we weren’t traveling,” said Amy.
 “We’d travel a bit but it wasn’t very convenient.
 Plus, I couldn’t put my touch on it and that bothered me.
 Even hanging a picture wasn’t easy.”

 Derek agreed: “The RV introduced us to the lifestyle so it’s hard to regret that move, but financially it was the big mistake of our relationship because we thought our house on wheels could go anywhere but it wasn’t that easy.
 We were paying campground fees and ended up paying $700 per month camping on top of the payment for our truck and RV.”